felipe-ds-lima/obsidian-copy-image-plugin/README.md

 ## Usage In Mobile

-1. Just touch the image.
+1. Just touch the image and hold without move for 1 second.

 Enjoy your enhanced Obsidian experience with the Obsidian Copy Image Plugin!